DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 The passage of air which moves around an object (esp. a vehicle) or through an air duct (e.g., ventilation system or exhaust system).

-Air flow controlled fuel injection:
+Air flow controlled fuel injection

 (AFC) a Bosch term for its early pulse fuel injection systems; usually refers particularly to the system which uses an L-Jetronic air mass sensor.

-Air flow meter:
+Air flow meter

-1. A meter which measures the rate at which air enters the engine.
+1. A sensor which measures the rate at which air enters the engine.
 In Bosch systems, any device that measures the amount of air being used by the engine.
 The control unit uses this information to determine the load on the engine.
 The two most common examples of airflow meters are the air-flow sensor used in the Bosch L-Jetronic and the air mass sensor used in the Bosch LH-Jetronic systems.

 2. An instrument, mainly experimental, for measuring the airflow in ducts

-Airflow meter:
+Airflow meter

-Air flow sensor:
+Air flow sensor

 1. A device in an electronically controlled fuel injection system which detects the amount of air entering the combustion chambers.
 Continuous injection systems use an airflow sensor plate to measure airflow volume; electronic systems use a vane or flap-type airflow sensor.